HomeMy WebLinkAbout2007 AC Rpt2 APPROPRIATION COMMITTEE

 Transportation Avalon Bay special revenue account to this fund.
 Out of this amount, it is proposed that

-$65,000 be appropriated under Article 21 from the newly created stabilization fund to support school -bus
+$65,000 be appropriated under Article 21 from the newly created stabilization find to support school-bus

 transportation costs in the FY2008 school budget.

-4. Section 135 Zoning BY -Law Stabilization Fund This fund would be used
+4 Section 135 Zoning By-Law Stabilization Fund.
+This find would be used to finance public

-establish this fund at this time, with no proposed appropriation into or out of t
+establish this find at this time, with no proposed appropriation into or out of the fund.
+The Town

-anticipates that future payments from developers could be appropriated into this fund.
+anticipates that future payments from developers could be appropriated into this find.

 Page 16 of 24